-By the time most people enter the age to be eligible for Medicare coverage, they’ve experienced at least some type of lumbar, or lower back, pain.
-The usual age of eligibility is 65, however, certain people may qualify for Medicare benefits earlier.
+By the time most people enter the age of Medicare coverage, they’ve had some type of lumbar pain.

 - Physical Therapy

 - Chiropractic Treatments

 - Injection Based Treatments

 Most people have heard the term “Sciatica” at some point.